 Certain luxury watch brands are renowned for their sponsorship of sports including golf, tennis, yacht racing, and equestrian events like polo and show jumping.
-Famous athletes including some of the brightest stars of Rio’s 2016 Olympics enjoy wearing luxury watches from manufacturers such as Omega, Rolex, and Hublot.
-Here, we take a closer look at four Rio 2016 Olympic athletes and their watches.
+Famous athletes including some of the brightest Olympic stars enjoy wearing luxury watches from manufacturers such as Omega, Rolex, and Hublot.
+Here, we take a closer look at four Olympic athletes and their watches.
 Some of these timepieces are special edition models that honor the athletes who inspire and wear them.

 Michael Phelps – Omega Seamaster